BlytheHammett/Customer-REST-API/README.md

 # Customer REST API

 This is a Node and Express project that allows you to store customer data in a MongoDB database.
-Since it's a REST API it allows the user to perform GET, PUT, POST, and DELETE requests on the database.

 ## Installation